bcjordan/bun-fullstack-websockets/README.md

 By default, the cluster will spawn a number of server instances equal to the number of available CPU cores.
 You can override this by setting the `PROCESS_COUNT` environment variable.

+### Auto-scaling on Fly.io

+When deployed to Fly.io, the application automatically determines the optimal number of server processes based on the available machine resources:

+- The application detects when it's running on a Fly.io machine
+- It examines the available memory using the `FLY_VM_MEMORY_MB` environment variable
+- It calculates the optimal number of processes (approximately 1 process per 256MB of memory)
+- The calculation ensures a minimum of 1 process and a maximum of 8 processes per machine

+This auto-scaling behavior helps ensure the application uses available resources efficiently without manual configuration.

 You can verify which server instance is responding by accessing the `/instance` endpoint.

 ## Getting Started